-Yes She Can Inc. was founded by Marjorie Madfis, a mother of a teen girl with autism, after retiring from a 30 year career in corporate marketing.
+Yes She Can Inc. was founded in 2013 by Marjorie Madfis, a mother of a teen girl with autism, after retiring from a 30 year career in corporate marketing.

-The mission of Yes She Can is to develop transferable job skills for teen girls and young women with autism spectrum disorders to enable them to join the competitive workforce.
+The mission of Yes She Can is to help teens and young women with autism spectrum disorders and related social and learning disabilities develop transferable job skills to enable them to join and be successful in the competitive workforce.

-Today 80% of adults with autism spectrum disorders are unemployed.
+Today 80% of adults with autism spectrum disorders are unemployed, regardless of academic accomplishments!

-Learn more about our mission from The Journal News feature story Nonprofit helps autistic young women hone job skills.
+The Journal News Nonprofit helps autistic young women hone job skills.

 For more information, contact Marjorie Madfis at Marjorie@YesSheCanInc.org